German ‘Voice’ Coaches Hesitate To Turn When Singer Misses Note In ‘How Do I Live’

 The Voice is not just a successful show in the United States.
 There are iterations of The Voice in countries all over the globe, proving that the world loves the show’s format and the talented artists it discovers.

 Germany’s version of the show, known as The Voice of Germany, began airing in November 2011.
-Eight winners have been crowned since then, and in 2019, the show was searching for its ninth champion.
+In 2019 the show was searching for its ninth champion.

 One singer, Saenab Sahabuddin, hoped she would get the chance to be that champion.